jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 Cosmic Doer [The Active One] = Cosmic Identity + Mutative Prakrti
 ```

 This Cosmic Active “I” is known as the Ego-Layer or Ahaḿtattva.
-Here the bondage of Prakrti on Puruśa is more prominent than that in the Great-Layer<!--  Mahattattva -->.
+Here the bondage of Prakrti on Puruśa is more prominent than that in the Identity-Layer<!--  Mahattattva -->.
 But it still is subjective (second subjective) in character because Puruśa still gets no objectivity.

 This bondage of Mahattattva is therefore theoretical.